 In northern climates seeding Eco-Lawn in late season (dormant seeding) can be done very successfully.
 Careful soil preparation, weed control and good timing are essential with dormant fall plantings.
 The seeds should be planted in the late fall or early winter after a couple of hard frosts but before the ground is frozen.
 Seed planted in late October through December will germinate early the following spring.
 If there is any chance of erosion, a dormant seeding is not recommended.
 Planted in fall, your new lawn will grow rapidly the following spring.

-Please note that if you experience drought conditions in the first year, you will need to water your new lawn during the first season of growth.
-Once Eco-Lawn has gone through a full season, your watering regime can be reduced.
+Please note that if you experience drought conditions in the first year, you will need to water your new Eco-Lawn during the first season of growth.
+Once Eco-Lawn has gone through a full season, your watering regime will change dramatically.
+In hot, dry climates such as parts of California or Texas your watering will be cut back by 75% over that of traditional, shallow rooted turfs.
 In most parts of North America your established Eco-Lawn will require no watering except in extreme drought conditions.
-In hot, dry climates watering will be reduced 75% compared to traditional, shallow turfs.

 The reason you don't need to mow Eco-Lawn often is because it grows very slowly.
 If you prefer a traditional "cropped lawn look," occasional mowing will be necessary, but far less frequently than with other lawn mixtures.
 Ensure that your mower has sharp blades to prevent damage to the grass.
 A mulching mower works best.
 Set your mower to a minimum 3 inch height.
 Mowing lower than 3 inches will cause damage to your Eco-Lawn as it, like all plants, needs to go through the process of photosynthesis in order to live.
 Never remove more than one third of the top growth.
 Mowing too short will damage the turf and reduce its vigor.
 One of the most common lawn problems is people mowing their lawns too short!
 Left unmown, your Eco-Lawn turfgrass will form a gentle, flowing carpet of grass.